fabiojmendes/Autosys/README.md

 ### Deployment

-The firmware is meant to be flashed straight onto the device.
+The firmware is meant to be flashed directly onto the device.
 Check the repository for details.
 Over-the-air updates are not supported at this time.
 Container images are provided for the API and WEB components, which can then be deployed using Docker or Podman.
 Personally, I run it using Podman and Quadlet